LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 ================

-* LumoSQL will have three canonical and initial backends: btree (the existing SQLite btree, ported to a new backend system); a test backend such as text or csv; and the LMDB backend.
+* LumoSQL will have three canonical and initial backends: btree (the existing SQLite btree, ported to a new backend system); the LMDB backend; and the BDB backend.
 Control over these interfaces will be through the same user interface mechanisms as the rest of LumoSQL, and SQLite.

 * LumoSQL will improve SQLite quality and privacy compliance by introducing optional on-disk checksums for storage backends including to the original SQLite btree format.
-This will give real-time row-level corruption detection.
+This will give real-time row-level corruption detection

-* LumoSQL will improve SQLite quality and privacy compliance by introducing optional storage backends that are more crash-resistent, starting with LMDB followed by others.
+* LumoSQL will improve SQLite quality and privacy compliance by introducing optional storage backends that are more crash-resistent than SQLite btree (such as LMDB) and more oriented towards complete recovery (such as BDB)

-* LumoSQL will improve SQLite integrity in persistent storage by introducing optional row-level checksums.
+* LumoSQL will improve SQLite integrity in persistent storage by introducing optional row-level checksums

 * LumoSQL will provide the benefits of Open Source and an open project by continuing to accept and review contributions in an open way, using